 - mineral-infused body gel

 Both products contain the same active ingredients.
-More about that below.
+More about that is below.

 As the word pseudo suggests, pseudo-catalase contains no catalase enzyme.
-Rather it contains a patented set of ingredients that are said to mimic the effects of catalase in reducing hydrogen peroxide.
+Rather it contains a patented set of ingredients said to mimic the effects of catalase in reducing hydrogen peroxide.

-Here is a side-by-side comparison of the ingredients in psudocatalase cream and gel.
+Here is a side-by-side comparison of the ingredients in pseudocatalase cream and gel.

 |Mineral infused body cream